CloudGlitch/NewTabSearch/README.md

 # Cloud NewTab <a href="https://github.com/CloudGlitch/NewTabSearch/releases/tag/v1.3-prev">1.3</a> is coming soon
 ## what will be new in v1.3?
-- new modern mode [ the look of modern mode will be changed ]
-- add upto 8 shortcuts in modern mode
 - automatically changing dark & light mode
 - set default search engine [ google or bing ]